benthecoder/blog/posts/onwriting.md

 George Orwell

 > 1. Never use a metaphor, simile, or other figure of speech which you are used to seeing in print.
-> 1. Never us a long word where a short one will do.
+> 1. Never use a long word where a short one will do.
 > 1. If it is possible to cut a word out, always cut it out.
 > 1. Never use the passive where you can use the active.
 > 1. Never use a foreign phrase, scientific word, or jargon if you can think of an everyday English equivalent.